Template for Assessing Climate Change Impacts and Management Options (TACCIMO)

 EFETAC'S ROLE: Eastern Threat Center researchers are continually expanding and enhancing TACCIMO.

-PROGRESS: The TACCIMO development team has generated information to support Land and Resource Management Plan revision processes for multiple national forests across the United States.
+PROGRESS: The TACCIMO development team has generated information to support forest plan revision processes for multiple national forests across the United States.
 Applications for state and private forestry are available.

 TACCIMO continues to support the climate change science needs of a spectrum of applications from within and outside the Forest Service.
 TACCIMO v3.2 was released in May 2016.
 TACCIMO developers are interested in requests from users who wish to adapt the TACCIMO framework to other subjects beyond climate change (e.g., Science Synthesis Literature Database for the Northwest Forest Plan Area).

 Related articles from CompassLive:

 - "Taking the Long View at the Francis Marion National Forest"

 - "Planning for Future Forests with Help from the TACCIMO Tool"